Title IX: Awareness and Education

-Goodwin College recognizes that awareness and educational efforts are important tools in sexual misconduct prevention.
-The College engages in the following prevention initiatives:
+Goodwin University recognizes that awareness and educational efforts are important tools in the prevention of gender-based and sexual harassment.
+The University engages in the following prevention initiatives:

-- This and related policies are included in faculty, staff and student handbooks.
+- The Gender-based and Sexual Harassment Policy and additional related policies are part of the faculty, staff and student handbooks.

-- Brochures and information on sexual assault, dating violence, domestic violence, and stalking are made available in key locations including the Counseling Center and the Office of the Dean of Students.
+- Brochures and information on sexual assault, dating violence, domestic violence, and stalking are made available in key locations including the counselor's office, the Office of Student Affairs, and at the Office of the Title IX Coordinator.

 - Emergency phones can be found throughout campus.